LukaP-BB/CoroBot/readme.md

     - dc : sum of deceded people

 ## Wanna use it ?
 Feel free to use this code and host this bot wherever you want.
-Just send me a little message if you do, It would make my day.
+Just send me a little message if you do, it would make my day.
 ```
 git pull https://github.com/LukaP-BB/CoroBot.git
 pip install -r requirements.txt
+./bot.py
 ```